 - AWS Certified Solutions Architect – Professional

-If you’re already considering the AWS platform and thinking about what certifications you need to get started, its Certified Solutions Architect – Associate wouldn’t be a bad choice.
-According to a survey of the 15 top-paying IT certifications for 2016 by Global Knowledge, the AWS Certified Solutions Architect – Associate offers the highest annual salary on their list: $125,871.
-Also according to the survey, the other AWS certifications command an average $100,000 annual salary.
+If you’re already considering the AWS platform and thinking about which certifications you need to get started, the Certified Solutions Architect – Associate (SAA-C02) wouldn’t be a bad choice.
+According to a survey of the 10 top-paying IT certifications for 2019 by Global Knowledge, the AWS Certified Solutions Architect – Associate offers the fourth-highest annual salary on their list (and highest of the AWS certifications that made their top 10): $132,840.
 Let’s take a closer look at this certification.

-The AWS Certified Solutions Architect – Associate certification is for those who design and deploy distributed applications.
-It covers Network technologies, AWS-based applications and how client interfaces connect to the platform, building secure and reliable applications, and deploying hybrid systems (those with on-premise data centers as well as AWS components).
+The AWS Certified Solutions Architect – Associate certification (the most popular of AWS’s certifications) is for those who design and deploy distributed applications.
+It covers network technologies; AWS-based applications; how client interfaces connect to the platform; building secure and reliable applications; and deploying hybrid systems (those with on-premises data centers as well as AWS components).

 At Cloud Academy, we have a lot of great resources for learning everything you need to pass any of the AWS certification exams, as well as great study and preparation strategies on our blog.

-Check out this post to learn more about the different AWS certifications and discover which one is right for you.
+Check our post to learn more about the different AWS certifications and discover which one is right for you.